mydnic/volet/README.md

 </style>
 ```

+> [!IMPORTANT]
+> You MUST use Composition API with <script setup> for your components to work with Volet.

 You can of course use tailwindcss or any other CSS framework to style your component.

 Then you must register your component with Volet.